NebXTeaath/Blender-Animation-Library-Add-on/README.md

      - In Pose Mode, if bones are selected, only those bones’ keyframes are exported.
      - In Object Mode, all keyframes are exported.
 4. **Browse & Apply:**
-   Use the Animation Browser to search, view thumbnails, apply, or delete animations.
+   Use the Animation Browser to search, apply, or delete animations.
 5. **Feedback:**
    Informative messages are displayed after each operation (e.g., "Exported animation for selected bones." or "Applied animation: X at playhead Y with blend Z").